 But much like many other neighbourhoods in Berlin, Treptow also boasts an incredible nightlife with underground music spaces, nightclubs, and even a techno warehouse.
 One of Berlin’s most appealing aspects is the ability to combine scenery, nightlight, and immersive historical sights in a way that few cities can emulate.
 Treptow may not offer as much variety as some of its neighbouring districts, but it’s safe to say you will have plenty of activities to keep you busy.

-Wedding (pronounced VED-ing, not the “‘til death do us part” type of wedding) is considered by many to be one of the Berlin neighbourhoods on the rise — but then again, it’s been rising for some time and never really rose fully — but perhaps that’s Wedding’s charm.
+Wedding (pronounced VED-ing, not the “‘til death do us part” type of wedding) is considered by many to be one of the Berlin neighbourhoods on the rise — but then again, it’s been rising for some time and never really rose fully — but perhaps that’s Wedding’s charm?
 Based in the North-West of the city, it’s become a hub for artists, musicians, and creative types who are looking for people looking to move to Berlin or to a new area of Berlin.
-New and developing startups are a vital part of Berlin’s creative and business sectors, and it looks as though Wedding is one of the “cooler” neighbourhoods where many business owners will look to establish their headquarters.
+New and developing startups are a vital part of Berlin’s creative and business sectors, and it looks as though living in Wedding Berlin is one of the “cooler” neighbourhoods where many business owners will look to establish their headquarters.

 But don’t be fooled, Wedding isn’t merely a business district where there’s no fun to be had or culture to experience.
 With a warm and welcoming atmosphere created by its beautiful green spaces, which contrasts with architecture and older industrial structures — Wedding certainly catches the eye and makes you feel at home.
 In particular, Plötzensee bathing lake is not to be missed, a hidden gem that provides the tranquillity needed for a relaxing day on the sand.
 No matter where you go in Berlin, lots of different cultures are represented and celebrated, and Wedding doesn’t break the mould with its incredible array of first-rate global restaurants.